 - the costs associated with interventions.
 Current expenditure on health programs and services which can be regarded as having an exclusively public health focus is still quite small relative to the national health budget, although quite substantial in absolute terms.
 The first requirement is the development of comprehensive lists of programs and services which do and don't qualify as 'public health programs'.
 Many programs clearly have a public health focus, e.g. immunisation services.
 For others it is not so clear, e.g. some jurisdictions define the measurement of environmental pollutants as a public health function while others do not.
-Clarification of the organisational activity is currently being undertaken by the Australian Institute of Health and Welfare, and a draft classification of public health has been developed.
-In addition, the Institute is conducting a National Public Health Expenditure Survey to assess direct and readily identifiable expenditure on public health programs at the State and national level. - the current coverage of interventions, i.e. the proportion of eligible recipients who currently benefit from the current mix of interventions (e.g. the proportion of women between 50 and 64 who have had a mammogram in the last two years) and thus the additional number of cases who stand to gain from improved access to the interventions.
+Clarification of the organisational activity is currently being undertaken by the Australian Institute of Health and Welfare, and a draft classification of public health Expenditure Survey to assess direct and readily identifiable expenditure on public health programs at the State and national level. - the current coverage of interventions, i.e. the proportion of eligible recipients who currently benefit from the current mix of interventions (e.g. the proportion of women between 50 and 64 who have had a mammogram in the last two years) and thus the additional number of cases who stand to gain from improved access to the interventions.